awsdocs/aws-security-hub-user-guide/doc_source/securityhub-accounts-add-invite.md

 ## Adding member accounts \(Security Hub API, AWS CLI\)<a name="securityhub-add-accounts-api-cli"></a>

 To add member accounts, you can use an API call or the AWS Command Line Interface\.
-You must use the master account credentials\.
-Only the master account can perform this action\.
+You must use the administrator account credentials\.
+Only the administrator account can perform this action\.

 **To add member accounts \(Security Hub API, AWS CLI\)**
 + **Security Hub API** – Use the [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_CreateMembers.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_CreateMembers.html) operation\.
 For each member account to add, you must provide the AWS account ID\.